Culture Impacts Change Adoption

 Change is hard for all of us, no matter where we sit in the world.
-However, when a change project spans multiple geographies and cultures, we must adapt our approach.
-Too often, global organizations disregard cultural nuances and fail to understand that the perception of change, organizational or otherwise, is not consistent across the world.
+However, when a change project spans geographies and their cultures, we must adapt our approach.
+Too often, global organizations disregard cross cultural nuances and fail to understand that the perception of change, organizational or otherwise, is not consistent across the world.
 They gloss over cultural norms and value systems and the initiative suffers.

 Here are a few cultural factors that might impact your change projects and some recommendations on adjusting your approach.